 First, a drum of LSV is received in the processing room, the drum lid is removed, and the contents of the drum are visually examined to confirm its contents.
-Next, the drum is mechanically lifted, and the contents of the drum are dumped into a hopper and then onto a vibratory "Infeed Conveyor".
+Next, the drum is mechanically lifted, and the contents of the drum are dumped into a hopper and then onto a vibratory "Infeed Conveyor."
 This vibratory conveyor separates the vials from any absorbent packing material.
 The packing material is collected into a 55-gallon drum and is either treated on-site or sent off-site for disposal.
 The LSVs continue along the vibratory conveyor and transfer to the "Hog Infeed Belt."
-This belt feeds the "Knife Hog", which is designed to break up the LSVs and separate solids and liquids.
+This belt feeds the "Knife Hog," which is designed to break up the LSVs and separate solids and liquids.
 The liquids and crushed vials are discharged from the Knife Hog onto the "Outfeed Conveyor."
 This outfeed system consists of a variable speed belt with perforations that allow the liquid scintillation fluid (LSF) to drain and collect in an approximately 110-gallon integral storage tank located beneath the outfeed conveyor unit.
 Crushed vials move up the outfeed conveyor and can be rinsed with appropriate solvent (e.g., ethanol) through the spray nozzles integral to the equipment.
-The solvent rinsate will also collect in the 110-gallon integral storage tank.
+The solvent rinsate will also be collected in the 110-gallon integral storage tank.
 The drained and crushed vials are then transferred from the Outfeed Conveyor into a 55-gallon container.
 The LSF is pumped out from the Outfeed Conveyor holding tank into a 275-gallon tote, where it is sampled and screened for radioactivity.
-The LSF is then pumped into containers up to 550-gallon capacity or into the 3,000-gallon storage tank in the Processing and Storage Building.
-From there, the LSF is shipped off site for use as a fuel or for treatment and/or disposal at an authorized waste facility.
-Depending upon the level of radioactivity, some LSF (and/or LSVs) may be containerized and stored on site to decay and attain the proper activity level before it may be shipped off site.
+The LSF is then pumped into containers up to 550-gallon capacity.
+From there, the LSF is shipped offsite for use as a fuel or for treatment and/or disposal at an authorized waste facility.
+Depending upon the level of radioactivity, some LSF (and/or LSVs) may be containerized and stored onsite to decay and attain the proper activity level before it may be shipped offsite.
 LSF that is non-regulated radioactive is managed as a Hazardous Waste fuel.